 - Federal Student Aid ID (FSA ID)–You and one parent will each need an FSA ID, which serves as an electronic signature.
 Your FSA ID will be used each year you file a FAFSA.
 You may apply at https://studentaid.gov/fsa-id/create-account/launch

 - Social Security Number and your parents’ numbers (if you are a dependent student)

-- Current tax information.
+- Federal income tax information.
 We recommend all eligible students use the IRS data retrieval tool.
 Dependent students must provide their parents’ tax information.
-If you have not filed taxes for the current year, you can estimate your tax information and make corrections later.

 - Current bank statements (checking & savings)

 - Any information pertaining to the value of any owned businesses and investments.